Spring Explorer

 London Life

-Celebrate British culture in the world's most iconic city and learn how life has changed across its history.
-Students will gain key vocabulary for describing characteristics and will put this into practice by taking part in a group photo challenge in London and writing a survey related to life in London.
+Learn about British culture and how life has changed over time in the world’s most iconic city.
+Students will learn important vocabulary for describing different parts of the city, and will use them in a group photo activity in London and writing a survey about life in London.

 Protecting the planet

-What can we do today to reduce our impact on the environment tomorrow?
-Students will gain more insight into the importance of developing global solutions and addressing environmental issues while improving presentation and critical thinking skills.
+Learn what we can do now to help the environment in the future.
+Students will learn about the importance of finding global solutions to environmental problems while improving their presentation and thinking skills.

 Fantastic festivals

-Explore and share different traditions from around the world and work together to plan your own unique festival.
-This project will develop students’ collaboration and cross-cultural understanding by learning about different festivals and traditions from the UK as well as their home countries and around the world.
+Learn and share different traditions from around the world and work together to plan a new festival.
+This project will help students understand different cultures and collaborate by studying different festivals and traditions from the UK, their home countries, and around the world.

 Fame and fortune

-Explore how the world of celebrities has impacted issues such as equality, fairness and representation in our global culture.
-Try your hand at designing and presenting a new product with your team with a marketing strategy and advertisement.
+Explore how celebrities have impacted issues such as equality, fairness and representation in our global culture.
+Try out designing and presenting a new product with your team with a marketing plan and advertisement.

 Future fantastic